macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 19: July 29, 2019

+**Today's Progress**: #R6D19 Back to Responsive Design Project.
+Discovered a few bugs and trying to squash them!
+Ruby kata solved: #Codewars "Last Digit to Appear in Sequence of Powers" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #Ruby

+**Thoughts:** Rank 583 @ Codewars, 42543 @ Hackerrank 66494 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 18: July 28, 2019

 **Today's Progress**: #R6D18 I am on vacation so only an hour of coding after breakfast before we hit the beach!
 JS kata solved: #Codewars "Fix my method", "Descriptive selections of data" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #Ruby